mokuda2/senioryearreflection/_posts/2024-04-04-A-Spark-of-Fire.md

 Wednesday rolled around, and I asked if he was still available to watch the movie.
 Initially, he said yes, but then he realized he had a meeting during that time.
 He asked if we could reschedule for another day.
 I suggested Friday, to which he responded on that day that he had something for work that weekend.

-One thing that I did find a bit odd was feeling like there was a lack of communication when we weren’t in person.
+One thing that I did find a bit odd was feeling like there was a lack of communication when he and I weren’t in person.
 He texted maybe once or twice a day, sometimes not even for a whole day.
 I understood that life could get busy, but when he said he was busy, he didn’t suggest an alternative.
 I asked what his Sunday or Monday evening looked like, but he didn’t respond.

-I was ghosted.
+He ghosted me.
 I guess the feeling of a lack of communication was a warning sign, but now I felt like this situation was a red flag.
 I was bummed.
 I liked spending time with him, though in the back of my mind, I was still skeptical if things would actually go further considering that he had gotten out of a relationship not too long ago.
 Maybe he just wanted to make out with me and then end things.
 I hated getting my feelings played like that.
 Piece of horny trash.

 ## Section 4

 February 11, 2024.
-Going to Seattle and Korea over the summer was on my mind for quite a bit.
+Going to Seattle for vacation over the summer was on my mind for quite a bit.
 I felt like the time between graduation and starting full-time work was the optimal time to vacation.
 I looked at the ticket prices every day to see if they’d get any lower.
-I wanted to see if I could go to Korea with Gyuna, but she wasn’t sure when she’d be going since she didn’t know when her internship would begin.
-At this point, I knew it was about time to buy tickets if I wanted to go somewhere late April or early May.
-I decided to hold off on going to Korea since I didn’t have much experience with traveling, especially going to a foreign country by myself.

 Tao had served his mission in Tacoma, so I thought it would be fun to go to Seattle together.
 Things didn’t work out with him, so I’d end up going to Seattle by myself if I wanted to go.
 At least I knew people in the area.
-I was still scared about buying plane tickets though, I guess because I was afraid of spending so much money and then regretting it.
+I was still scared about buying plane tickets, I guess because I was afraid of spending so much money and then regretting it.
 I asked Shari if she could help me out, so I went to her place.
 She gave me some recommendations.

 I also told her about Jonah.
 She warned me to be careful and to take things slow emotionally and physically.
 My skepticism supported the idea since he was pretty bad at being responsive.
 He definitely lost some points after dropping off like that.

 Shari and David talked to me about their experiences with dating.
 “Just know that you’re still pretty young,” she said.
-I found it a bit ironic she said that because Shari and David were younger than me when they got married.
+I found it a bit ironic she said that because both of them were younger than me when they got married.

 “Considering how very limited people’s views are here, it affects others who are also in a similar situation as you,” David said.
 “I think people outside of BYU have had space to mature.
 Plus, Dallas is a big city.
 I’m sure there are plenty of opportunities to date there.”